abraunegg/onedrive/docker/README.md

 docker rm -f onedrive
 ```

-### 5. Eidt the config
+### 5. Edit the config

 Onedrive should run in default configuration, but however you can change your configuration.
-First download the default config from [https://raw.githubusercontent.com/abraunegg/onedrive/master/config] and put it into your onedrive_conf volumn.
-The detailed document can be found here: [https://github.com/abraunegg/onedrive#additional-configuration]
+First download the default config from [here](https://raw.githubusercontent.com/abraunegg/onedrive/master/config) and put it into your onedrive_conf volumn.
+The detailed document can be found here: [additional-configuration](https://github.com/abraunegg/onedrive#additional-configuration)

 ## Run or update with one script
 If you are experienced with docker and onedrive, you can use the following script: